ondiekelijah/ondiek-elijah.me/data/authors/default.md

 github: https://github.com/ondiekelijah
 ---

 Greetings! 👋🏾 I'm Ondiek Elijah Ochieng, a Software Engineer with a flair for technical writing and community advocacy.
-My contributions span from authoring for SheCodeAfrica to visual design at Lux Tech Academy.
-Additionally, I've been recognized as a Microsoft Learn Student Ambassador, GDSC Lead, and an AWS Community Builder.
-My writings for Educative Inc and Draft.dev further showcase my commitment to fostering knowledge and growth in the tech community.
+My contributions span from authoring for `SheCodeAfrica, Nairobi` to visual design at `Lux Tech Academy`.
+Additionally, I've been recognized as a `Microsoft Learn Student Ambassador`, `GDSC Lead`, and an `AWS Community Builder`.
+My writings for `Educative Inc` and `Draft.dev` further showcase my commitment to fostering knowledge and growth in the tech community.

 **Skills & Proficiencies**:
 - **Languages**: HTML5, CSS3, Python, JavaScript (ES6), GraphQL, SQL.